•Place: Saratov, Russia. Located on the Volga River, approximately 450 miles southeast of Moscow

 4).
 Visa Processing, Mailing: $300-400 (approx.)

-Note: Although we strive to maintain accuracy, prices listed are approximate and can therefore fluctuate due to factors such as inflation, dollar/ruble exchange rate, etc. Traveling wise means embracing unpredictability!
+Note: Although we strive to maintain accuracy, prices listed are approximate and can therefore fluctuate due to factors such as inflation, dollar/ruble exchange rate, etc. Traveling wise means embracing unpredictability! **Costs may vary somewhat based on the dollar/ruble exchange rate, which can at times be volatile, and based on the effect of sanctions in the banking sector between the U.S. and Russia, which may necessitate wire transfers outside the usual UW channels.

 In Saratov, students stay in apartments with Russian host families.
 All families are located conveniently and sufficiently near the University so that students may either walk or take a short ride on public transport to get to classes.
 Upon arrival in Saratov, students are met at the Saratov train station by University and family representatives.
 After an orientation meeting students are immediately settled in their Russian families.
 Lodging includes 2 meals per day with the student's Russian host family.